 Culturally Sensitive Care at NYU Langone Hospital—Brooklyn

-At NYU Langone Hospital—Brooklyn, we strive to ensure that everyone’s healthcare needs are met, regardless of the language they speak, cultural or religious beliefs, or ethnic heritage.
+At NYU Langone Hospital—Brooklyn, we strive to ensure that everyone’s healthcare needs are met, regardless of the language spoken, cultural or religious beliefs, or ethnic heritage.

 Interpretation and Translation Services

-Translated medical forms and documents are also available in Spanish, Chinese, Russian, and Arabic.
+Translated medical forms and documents are also available in Arabic, Chinese, Russian, and Spanish.
 Other translations are available upon request.